Latest guidance on PFAS and drinking water

 Local water utilities are responsible for testing and communicating with the community about drinking water monitoring results and water quality issues.
 The results of PFAS testing are expected to be available on local water utility websites.

-These utilities are working to manage PFAS levels in their drinking water.
-Refer to the utility websites for more information.
+Refer to the relevant utility websites for more information.

 Who sets the standards for safe drinking water in NSW?

-The National Health and Medical Research Council (NHMRC) has developed the Australian Drinking Water Guidelines.
+The National Health and Medical Research Council (NHMRC) has developed and updated the Australian Drinking Water Guidelines.

 The NHMRC is Australia's leading expert on public health and medical research.
 It bases its decisions on the latest scientific evidence, ensuring that guidelines are up to date and safe.
 It is a trusted independent body, with no commercial interest.